primo-io/prototype-documentation/index.md

 ###3.1 The basics

-Primo is composed of three parts: Cubetto, Interface Board and Instruction Blocks ans children interact with Interface Board by placing Instruction Blocks into the holes, to create a sequence.
+Primo is composed of three parts: An Interface Board, Cubetto and a set of Instruction Blocks.
+Children interact with the Interface Board by placing Instruction Blocks into the holes, to create a sequence (A program) that Cubetto executes.

-There are four types of Instruction Blocks, this means that we will use resistors of 4 different values, possibly quite distant between each other.
+There are four types of Instruction Blocks, this means that resistors of 4 different values can be used, possibly quite distant between each other.

 The blocks are inserted into the holes of the Interface Board, where the resistor value is identified.
 After that, the values are processed into a string that is sent to Cubetto using two XBee modules.
 Cubetto then executes the instructions, one after the other.

-The brain of the prototype are two Arduino Boards, a UNO (or Leonardo, even Duemilanove maybe) for Cubetto, and a Mega for the Interface Board, where we need 16 analog inputs.
+The brain of the prototype is made of two Arduino Boards, a UNO (A Leonardo or a Duemilanove will also do) for Cubetto, and a Mega for the Interface Board, where 16 analog inputs are required.

 ###3.2 Electronics